Princess Cécile Marie of Bourbon-Parma: Activism

-Princess Cécile accompanied her father on a trip to Spain in 1951.
+Princess Cécile Marie accompanied her father on a trip to Spain in 1951, and then in 1955 she revisited the country with her sisters Marie-Thérèse and Marie des Neiges, as their first visits to the country to begin to learn about Carlism.
 In 1956, she moved to Spain, taking charge of the private political secretariat for the Carlists.
 She was present, along with some of her siblings, at the Montejurra massacre on 9 May 1976.

 After her father, who assumed the title Duke of Parma and the role as head of the House of Bourbon-Parma from his nephew, Robert Hugo, Duke of Parma, ceded his role to his oldest son, Prince Carlos Hugo, a political rift occurred in the family.
 Princess Cécile, Princess Marie Thérèse, and Princess Marie des Neiges supported new progressive Carlist ideologies and the claim of their brother while Princess Marie Françoise, Prince Sixtus Henry, and their mother opposed the claim and political and ideological reforms.
 Described by her family as a "Carlist militant" and a "tireless fighter", she was active in Spanish political reforms throughout the 1960s and 1970s.
 She was expelled from Francoist Spain on several occasions due to her political activism and anti-fascist views, as she worked to recover democratic freedoms that had been taken away by the dictatorship.

+In September 1962 there were heavy floods in Catalonia, Spain, known as the 1962 Vallés floods, which caused a lot of damage to the population, as well as many deaths.
+Princess Cécile Marie helped with rescue efforts.

+The Princess carried on the activities of the Carlist dynasty of Spain also by traveling and making carlism known to other Spanish cities: she visited numerous Spanish cities as an Carlist Infanta of Spain: in 1963 she was in Banyoles, where she took part in carlist events and to others: she attended an exhibition of the main local industrial and agricultural products, visited the city's Archaeological Museum and was invited by the Traditionalist Community to lunch.
+In September of the same year she began a visit to various areas of Spain with her sister Marie-Thérèse, and this was seen as a move by the Bourbon-Parma family aimed at the Franco regime who was starting to think about naming Prince Juan Carlos (son of another pretender to the Spanish throne, Infante Juan, Count of Barcelona) as heir to the throne: that the Bourbon-Parma family would not give up their claim to the throne of Spain despite the wedding of Prince Juan Carlos and Princess Sophia of Greece, which took place the year before, in May 1962.